denten-books/plain-text/2-device.md

 devices, social structures, and products of the mind that diminish creativity.
 With time, "technical devices" and the "methods in the making of cultural products" are inherited and "used with less friction."
-For Moreno, technology is first and foremost a labor-saving device and creativity the single most important kind of labor.
+For Moreno, technology is first and foremost a labor-saving device, creativity being the single most important kind of labor.
 When the effort of creativity is diminished significantly, humans begin to "neglect and abandon the genuine and outstanding creative process."
 The robot leads to the extinguishing of "all